Charles Foster Kane: Political career

 Kane, whose party affiliation is never explicitly specified, is shown to be a supporter of Theodore Roosevelt, joining him on a whistle stop train tour.
 "One President at least" owes his election to the support of Kane's newspapers.

 Kane eventually marries Emily Monroe Norton, the niece of a President of the United States.
 Their marriage takes place at the White House.
 The marriage sours because of Kane's egomania, obsession with his newspapers and attacks on her uncle's administration.
-Their marital problems reach the point that they are barely on speaking terms, with Kane ignoring Emily as she reads the rival Chronicle newspaper at breakfast.
+Their marital problems reach the point that they are barely on speaking terms, with Charles ignoring Emily as she reads the rival Chronicle newspaper at breakfast.

 Kane opposes US entry into World War I.

 As his popularity increases, Kane, who regards himself and is widely seen as a future President, runs as a "fighting liberal" for Governor of New York in 1916, against corrupt boss James "Jim" W. Gettys.
 He addresses a packed rally at Madison Square Gardens, promising to have Gettys arrested and sent to prison.
 An election victory is almost certain until Gettys reveals evidence of Kane's affair with a young singer named Susan Alexander.
 Gettys blackmails Kane, meeting with him and his wife at Susan's apartment, but Kane refuses to drop out of the race despite Gettys' leverage.
 The scandal goes public and Kane loses the election decisively.

 The night of Kane's loss, a drunk and disillusioned Leland asks him for a transfer to the Chicago paper.
 He accuses Kane of treating "the working man" he claims to fight for as a possession, and says that, for all his talk of helping the less fortunate, the only person Kane really cares about is himself.
 Kane allows him to transfer to Chicago, effectively ending their friendship.

 Emily divorces Kane shortly afterward, and dies two years later, along with their son, in a car accident.